-In my opinion, Uncle Goose is one of the trendiest wooden toy brands out there.
+In my opinion, Uncle Goose (available on Amazon) is one of the trendiest wooden toy brands out there.
 They make wooden letter blocks, each with its own contemporary twist.

 Alphabet blocks in Japanese or Arabic?
 Blocks with planets and constellations?
 Now that’s what I call “thinking outside the blocks”!